-On game day, TCU Team Store and Barnes & Noble have the exclusive rights to sell merchandise on campus property.
+On game day, TCU Team Store and the TCU Campus Store have the exclusive rights to sell merchandise on campus property.
 If you see someone else selling merchandise, it is NOT licensed.

 Is my business allowed to use the logos of TCU in congratulatory messaging?

 W Golf @TCUWomensGolf